NickJohn547745/CSE3902/README.md

 * Player sometimes disappears when movig between rooms while damaged (or allow player to move around screen during transition)
 * Room transitions sometimes spawn player in tile
 * Boomerang should be able to fly over "water" tiles in certain rooms
+* Boomerang should return to player, not just initial position